BernardoTomelleri/phylab/README.md

 ## Contents
 - The main module containing all the functions [lab](/lab.py).
-- A simple showcase of a couple of things this library allows you to do. [circfit](/circfit.py)
+- A simple showcase of a couple of things this library allows you to do [circfit](/circfit.py).
   - Finding the best-fitting circle and ellipse for simulated or real sampled data points.
   - A quick comparison between using `curve_fit`, an algebraic circle fit (weighted [Coope] method) and an algebraic ellipse fit.
   - Plotting the <img src="svgs/0fb48cfe3fc8c14f5b77eba3ba39a718.svg?invert_in_darkmode" align=middle width=53.495080649999984pt height=26.76175259999998pt/> surface for a pair of parameters <img src="svgs/5f8c6707c3c404791835c4d82736cf4f.svg?invert_in_darkmode" align=middle width=23.04983339999999pt height=22.831056599999986pt/> of the circle or the ellipse.
-- Folder containing data that can be used in the demo(s).
+- Folder containing further examples and data that can be used in the demo(s) [examples](/examples).

 For further examples of where this module can come in handy feel free to check out [FFT] and [Lock-in detector].
 A small paper (in italiano) on fitting,